Techniques For Fishing River Lake Trout

 The drop-back technique involves slowly working lures through prime fish-holding areas in a river.
 You can swing the lures through the tail out of a pool and slowly lose ground to the current.
 Lake trout usually try to avoid heavy currents and sit on the lip of the break, or in depressions where they can keep belly to the bottom, out of the current.
 Deep holes at the base of a rapid are also prime for lake trout.
 By dropping back, your lure is presented in the face of any fish around.

 One thing that’s certainly become much clearer over the years is that lake trout will come up off the bottom and slam a lure that’s dropped back.
 You don’t need to have lures grinding the river floor to catch a fish.
-So a jerk bait that is down four or five feet off the bottom is still very effective.
+So, a jerk bait that is down four or five feet off the bottom is still very effective.
 In deeper river water, a deep-diving jerk bait is an option.

 Most of the jerk baits I’ve tried have tracked very well in current.
 However, you may find that in very fast water, some will pull left or right, spin, or pop out of the water altogether.
-You can really only find this stuff out by fishing the various baits.
+You can really only find this stuff out by fishing with the various baits.
 Always check the bait action at the boat side before you let it out.

 Tom Armstrong with a river Lake Trout that hit a dropped-back jerkbait.